akhilk2802/WebWatch/README.md

 - **To Use existing Dasboard**: Import from the `grafana-dashboard` folder

 ### 10. Future Enhancements

 - **User Authentication**: Allow multiple users to sign up and use the service.
 - **Multi-tenant Support**: Allow users to create and manage their own data dashboards.
 - **Advanced Analytics**: Implement machine learning algorithms for predictive analytics.
 - **Scalability**: Deploy on AWS/GCP for scalability and reliability.
+- **Build Custom Dashboard**: Using React and ThreeJS, can build a custom dashboard

 ### 11. Contributing